-Ink Type

-Specifies the name of the ink type

-Matte ink normally works best on matte-coated or uncoated papers.
-Photo ink works best on semi-matte and glossy coated media.

-Some printer models require you to remove one type of ink in order to install the other.
-This process can use significant amounts of ink.
-To remove the need to swap inks (thereby increasing productivity and reducing waste), consider selecting the type of ink that is most appropriate and compatible with the primary media you plan to use.
+Ink Type Specifies the name of the ink type Matte Black ink normally works best on matte-coated or uncoated papers.
+Photo Black ink works best on semi-matte and glossy coated media.
+Some printer models require you to remove one type of ink in order to install the other, which can use significant amounts of ink.
+To remove the need to swap inks (thereby increasing productivity and reducing waste), consider selecting the ink type that is most appropriate and compatible with the primary media you plan to use.
+Note that for Matte Medias you may need to choose the Matte Black in in order to have a large enough gamut to hit color standards.
+With Photo Black, images may appear "washed out" or may have poor tone reproduction in the "shadows" or darker colors.
+Resolution Specifies the resolution Resolution is usually a trade-off between smoothness of vector artwork and print speed.

-Resolution

-Specifies the resolution

-Resolution is usually a trade-off between smoothness of vector artwork and print speed.
 Raster artwork is affected less when using lower resolutions.
 Consider the type of work to be produced when choosing a resolution.

-- Most imposition work should be run on low resolutions 3x3, 7x3 (actual resolutions 360x360, 720x360) - Most contract proofing is run at middle-range resolutions 7x7, 14x7 (actual resolutions 720x720, 1440x720) - Halftone emulation proofing runs best at high resolutions 14x7, 14x14 (actual resolutions 1440x720, 1440x1440).
+Most imposition work should be run on low resolutions 3x3, 7x3 (actual resolutions 360x360, 720x360) Most contract proofing is run at middle-range resolutions 7x7, 14x7 (actual resolutions 720x720, 1440x720) Halftone emulation proofing runs best at high resolutions 14x7, 14x14 (actual resolutions 1440x720, 1440x1440).

-Workflow Print Direction

-For printers like the Epson Stylus Pro, you can select Uni-directional (unidirectional) to print in only one direction.
+Workflow PrintFor printers like the Epson Stylus Pro, you can select Uni-directional (unidirectional) to print in only one direction.
 This will improve print quality, but reduce printing speed.
 This option is recommended for media configurations that you want to use with the Certified Process for Color Confirmation.